All Episodes

 You might be more accurately talking about it if you were to state that all terrorists are Arabs and Muslims.

-I mean, what happened happened.
+I mean, what happened happened?

-What's been happening for years and years and years in the realm of terrorism has been perpetrated by a specific people.
+What's been happening for years and years and years in the realm of terrorism has been perpetrated by specific people.

 But see, you can't say that.

-That's offensive, and that's profiling and it's bigoted and whatever it is.
+That's offensive and that's profiling and it's bigoted and whatever it is.

-It's a racist and so forth.
+It's racist and so forth.

-Though most Stanford students are able to separate the entertainment value of the series from its factual content, not taking many of the over-the-top plot twists as credible depictions of the current political atmosphere.
+Though most Stanford students are able to separate the entertainment value of the series from its factual content, not taking many of the over-the-top plot twists as credible depictions of the current political atmosphere, next time you watch 24, it is worth considering exactly how these elements play into the excitement.

 We are confident that our peers at Stanford can make the distinction between a fictional show and real life.